AJV009/XeonAJ_AJV009/readme.md

     - The CPU wars
     - The evolution of mankind v2.0
     - The era of RTX graphics
-- A Blog on solving errors with Azure Sphere setup and regulator crash (Element14)
+- A Blog on solving errors with Azure Sphere setup and regulator crash (Element14) and many small ones in Element14